Preorientations of the derived motivic multiplicative group: The non-derived situation: preorientations which are not homotopy invariant

 \end{theorem}

 We now introduce some notation.
 For any monoidal category $\D=(\D,\otimes)$, we denote the category of monoid objects in $\D$ by $Mon \D$, and the one of abelian monoids by $AbMon \D$.
+When talking about abelian monoids, we assume moreover that the monoidal categories and functors involved are symmetric.
 In our applications, $\otimes$ will be either the cartesian product $\times$ or some smash product $\smash$.
 All monoids are assumed to be associative, but not necessarily unital.
 We refer the reader to \cite{ML} for precise definitions of monoidal categories, (strong) monoidal functors etc.

 We fix a category $\C$ from now on.
 In applications $\C$ will be a site, more specifically either the trivial site or the site $(Sm/k)_{Nis}$ of smooth $k$-schemes, $k$ a field, with the Nisnevich topology.
 We denote the category of simplicial presheaves on $\C$ by $\SC$.
 For a given simplicial presheaf $T$, we denote the category of presheaves of symmetric $T$-spectra on $\C$ by $\SpC$.
 Model structures on these categories are discussed in \cite{MV}, \cite{Ja}, \cite{Ho2} and elsewhere, but we won't need them in this subsection.
 One might wish to call commutative monoids in $\SpC$ ``commutative motivic symmetric ring spectra'' in case $\C=(Sm/k)_{Nis}$, resp. ``commutative symmetric ring spectra'' in case $\C=pt$. \\ Adding a disjoint base point is denoted by $(\ \ )_+$ and yields a left adjoint to the functor $F$ forgetting the base point in various situations.
 For a simplicial presheaf $X$, we set $S[X]:=\Sigma_T^{\infty}(X_+) \in \SpC$ which is defined objectwise as in \cite[Definition 2.2.5]{HSS} or \cite[Example 1.2.6]{Sc}.
-If $X$ is a monoid in the monoidal category $(\SC,\times)$, then $X_+$ is a monoid in the monoidal category $(\SCp,\smash)$ of pointed simplicial presheaves and $S[X]$ is a monoid in the monoidal category $(\SpC,\smash)$ of presheaves of symmetric $T$-spectra.
+If $X$ is a monoid in the monoidal category $(\SC,\times)$, then $X_+$ is a monoid in the monoidal category $(\SCp,\smash)$ of pointed simplicial presheaves and $S[X]$ is a monoid in the monoidal category $(\SpC,\smash)$ of presheaves of symmetric $T$-spectra, see Lemma \ref{adjmon} below.
 We denote the functor sending a presheaf of symmetric $T$-spectra to the simplicial presheaf sitting in degree $0$ by $Ev_0$.

 For simplicial presheaves $\F$ and $\G$ we have a simplicial set $map_{\SC}(\F,\G)$ given by $map_{\SC}(\F,\G)_n:= Hom_{\SC}(\F \times \Delta^n , \G)$.
 We define the simplicial presheaf $\map_{\SC}(\F,\G)$ by $\map_{\SC}(\F,\G)(c)=map_{\Delta^{op}({\mathcal C}/c)}(\F|c,\G|c)$ where $F|c$ denotes the restriction of the (simplicial) presheaf $\F$ to the category $\C /c$ of objects in $\C$ lying over $c$.
 For presheaves of symmetric $T$-spectra, we define the simplicial sets $map_{\SpC}$ and simplicial presheaves $\map_{\SpC}$ in a similar way.
 Forgetting about simplicial enrichments, we write $\Hom$ for the presheaf version of $Hom$.